mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | randomize_order: bool = True
      | When set to True (default), the ordering of the vertex move list created by add_vertex_move
      | calls is randomized.
-The reason to apply moves in a random order is to avoid possible biases
+This allows to avoid any bias in the resulting positions of surface
-     | during object collisions.
+     | molecules.
+     | However, the individual vertex moves are then sorted by the object to which the vertex belongs
+     | and the moves are applied object by object for correctness.
+Setting this to True also radomizes the
+     | order of objects to which the vertex moves are applied.

    * | return type: List[WallWallHitInfo]